pp4rs/DEPRECATED-installation-guide/docs/commandLine.md

 You will need to install some other software from the terminal thoughout the course, so it will be useful to install some additional "command line tools" now:

 *   First we want to install X-code command line tools.
-Open a terminal by using the `Cmd + T` shortcut and then copy and paste the following
+Open a terminal by searching for it with spotlight, `cmd + spacebar` then type terminal and press `Return` when it appears.
+Then, copy and paste the following

 ```bash
 xcode-select --install